$T$-convex $T$-differential fields and their immediate extensions: -convex valuation rings

 \begin{lemma} Suppose $M$ is an immediate extension of $K$, let $A \subseteq K^n$ be an $\LO(K)$-definable set, and let $a \in A^M$.
 Then there is an $\cL(K)$-definable cell $D \subseteq A$ with $a \in D^M$. \end{lemma} \begin{proof} It suffices to find an $\cL(K)$-definable set $B \subseteq A$ with $a \in B^M$, for then we can replace $B$ with a subcell $D$ in a cell decomposition of $B$.
-If $K$ is trivially valued, then $A$ is already $\cL(K)$-definable, so we may assume $\cO \neq K$.
 Since $T$ has definable Skolem functions, we may arrange that $T$ has quantifier elimination and a universal axiomatization by extending $\cL$ by function symbols for all $\cL(\emptyset)$-definable functions.
-Let $T^*$ be the extension of $\TO$ by an axiom asserting that $\cO \neq K$.
-Then $T^*$ eliminates quantifiers by~\cite{DL95}, so
+Then $\TO$ eliminates quantifiers by~\cite{DL95}, so

 where either $A_{i,j}$ is $\cL(K)$-definable or